rithmschool/intermediate_javascript/unit-02/05-async-javascript.md

 ### Concurrency

-Concurrency occurs when more than one task makes progress regardles of another task.
-This means that if two taskes are happening, the second does not need to wait for the first to finish before it can complete execution.
+Concurrency occurs when more than one task makes progress regardless of another task.
+This means that if two tasks are happening, the second does not need to wait for the first to finish before it can complete execution.
 Concurrency can occur on one a single thread and that is how asynchronous tasks happen with JavaScript.

 ### Parallelism